markroland/path-helper/README.md

 ### extendLine

-Extend the line segment between points A and B by an amount in either direction
+Extend the line segment between points A and B by an amount in either direction.
+This works for 2D and 3D points.

 ```
           A          B